 - Your signature (if the request is written)

-You are allowed to request a Vote By Mail ballot for yourself or for an immediate family member.
+A voter can designate a member of their immediate family or their legal guardian to request a Vote By Mail ballot on their behalf.
 Immediate family members include your spouse, and the parent, child, grandparent, grandchild or sibling of you or your spouse.
+A voter with a disability may designate any person to request and/or pick up a Vote By Mail ballot.

 - The name of the elector for whom the ballot is requested